Thartvigsen/thartvigsen.github.io/README.md

 # News

-- **February 03, 2019: Three papers submitted** - We submitted 3 papers to KDD 2019.
-These papers study recurrent neural networks in 3 situations: early time series classification, sequential document classification, and time-based attention mechanisms.
 - **November 15, 2018: Master's Thesis** - Successfully defended Master's Thesis: Adaptively-Halting RNN for Tunable Early Classification of Time Series.
 - **August 02, 2018: REU Mentoring Complete** - Mentored two undergraduate REU students, resulting in one paper and one poster.
 They submitted a paper to the MIT URTC and their poster will be presented at the Research Experience for Undergraduates Symposium in Washington, D.C.
 - **June 15, 2018: Paper in Review** - We submitted one paper on Early Classification of MRSA Infections to CCIS.
-- **June 05, 2018: Paper in Review** - We submitted one paper studying sequential document classification to the International Conference on Data Mining (ICDM 2018).
 - **May 30, 2018: Mentoring REU students** - I am working with 2 undergraduate Research Experience for Undergraduates (REU) students this summer to develop a state-of-the-art model for classifying time series with missing values.
 - **April 30, 2018: AWARD** - I was awarded the WPI Data Science Citizen Award for involvement and participation in the growth of the department.
 - **April 24, 2018: Presented On-going work** - Poster presentation at the WPI Graduate Research and Innovation Exchange.
 We had three posters at this event, one of which won the *People's Choice Award*.